fjvallarino/monomer/docs/tutorials/03-life-cycle.md

 ## Merge process

 The merge process starts at the root node, which is the main node returned by buildUI.
-From there, it checks each of its children (and they do so with their children) and applies these criteria:
+From there it checks each of its children, which in turn do the same with their own children, and applies these criteria:

 - If the widget type and widget key match (if both old and new don't have a key defined, it's also considered a match), the new widget is merged with the old